Weichwerke-Heidrich-Software/bomnipotent_doc/content/server/setup/starting/020_docker-compose-with-proxy.en.md

 ## .env

+BOMnipotent Server requires some protected information.
+This includes the passwords for the SQL database, for the secret OpenPGP key, and for the SMTP server.

-BOMnipotent server communicates with a database.
-Currently, only [PostgreSQL](https://www.postgresql.org/) is supported as a backend.
-The database is protected by a password.
-It is best practice to store the password inside a separate .env file instead of directly in the compose.yaml.
+It is best practice to store these password inside a separate .env file instead of directly in the compose.yaml.

 > The name of the file must be ".env", otherwise docker will not recognise it.

 Your .env file should look like this:
 ```
 BOMNIPOTENT_DB_PW=<your-database-password>
+PGP_PASSPHRASE=<the-passphrase-for-your-open-pgp-key>
 SMTP_SECRET=<your-smtp-authentication-secret>
 ```